facebook/react-devtools/README.md

 #### Finding DOM Node by a Component

-You can right-click any React element in the **React** tab, and choose "Find the DOM node".
+You can right-click any React element in the **React** tab and choose "Find the DOM node".
 This will bring you to the corresponding DOM node in the **Elements** tab.

 #### Displaying Element Source